 In 2021, PFRS 16 was amended to allow lessees to extend the application of the practical expedient regarding COVID-19-related rent concessions to reduction in lease payments that are due on or before June 30, 2022.
 The 2021 amendment is mandatory for entities that elected to apply the previous amendment.
 Accordingly, the Company has applied the amendment in the current year financial statements.
 The adoption of the amended PFRS resulted in the reduction in lease liabilities that was recognized in profit or loss amounting to ₱1.9 million.

-Amended PFRS Issued but Not yet Effective
+Amended PFRS Issued But Not Yet Effective

-Relevant amended PFRS, which are not yet effective for three-month periods ended March 31, 2022 and have not been applied in preparing the financial statements, are summarized below.
+Relevant amended PFRS, which are not yet effective as at June 30, 2022 and have not been applied in preparing the financial statements, are summarized below.